-G. Conditions which must be satisfied prior to the issue of any subdivision certificate
+G. Conditions which must be satisfied prior to the issue of any Subdivision Certificate

-H. Conditions which must be satisfied prior to the issue of a Final Occupation Certificate (\$6.4(c))
+H. Conditions which must be satisfied prior to the issue of the Occupation Certificate for the whole of the building

-H.1 Fulfillment of BASIX commitments - Clause 154B of the Regulation
+H.1 Fulfillment of BASIX Commitments - clause 154B of the Regulation

-All BASIX commitments must be effected in accordance with the BASIX Certificate No. 1320024S 03.
+All BASIX commitments must be effected in accordance with the BASIX Certificate No. 1352368S 03.